 1.2.2.2 Increase the use of software tools and analysis in advising.
 This will assist in tracking students and offering more effective advising by advisors and faculty, followed by appropriate academic and student support.

-Utilize an intense online tracking system for students – Student Success Collaborative (SSC).
+Utilize an intense online tracking system for students – SSC.
 Using SSC assists in tracking and managing at-risk students.
 The system was implemented for the Spring 17 term, and all academic advisors have been requested to use the system for scheduling student appointments and maintaining copious notes of those meetings.
 It will also offer students information needed to make better educational decisions.
 (75% Complete)

 These tools will be utilized by all academic advisors to establish regular reporting systems to monitor student retention and progress toward graduation to facilitate timely intervention.
 The technical foundations and strategies will be implemented in spring 2017.
 This tactic will be assessed through the advisor usage of the calendar/appointment system and designated reports to be run by each undergraduate advisor through the SSC in spring 2017 and ongoing.
 (75% Complete)